 During the control and event periods, mandatory post-trade transparency did not apply to single-name CDS contracts.
 As a result, any changes in this market during those periods would not have been due to the introduction of mandatory post-trade transparency.
 Data about these single-name CDS contracts serve as a control to compare with data about the CDX and iTraxx contracts for which mandatory post-trade transparency was introduced on the Event Date.
+As noted above, however, any spillover effect between the CDX market and the market for single-name CDS contracts on entities that are CDX constituents also could reflect the extent to which one product may function as a hedging arrangement for the other.

-IOSCO identified entities that are constituents of the CDX.NA.IG index.65 Because the DTCC-TIW reports activity only for the top 1,000 single-name CDS contracts, IOSCO selected the index constituents that appeared in this list and obtained an average coverage of 95% of entities that are CDX.NA.IG constituents (calculated by number of constituent entities).
+IOSCO identified entities that are constituents of the CDX.NA.IG index.66 Because the DTCC-TIW reports activity only for the top 1,000 single-name CDS contracts, IOSCO selected the index constituents that appeared in this list and obtained an average coverage of 95% of entities that are CDX.NA.IG constituents (calculated by number of constituent entities).
 During the six-month period after the Event Date, the average gross notional outstanding of these contracts was \$2.27 trillion.
 This amount represents approximately 19.1% of the total gross notional of all the contracts reported in DTCC-TIW's top 1,000 single-name CDS contracts.